 794. Bioethics and Law.
-(2 or 3) Students act as a court or administrative agency and write opinions ad-dressing emerging legal and ethical issues created by society's advancements in medicine and biotechnology, including genetic testing, biomedical experimentation, reproductive rights and endof-life decisions.
-Also listed as Law 594.
+(2 or 3) Students act as a court or administrative agency and write opinions ad-dressing emerging legal and ethical issues created by society's advancements in medicine and biotechnology, including genetic testing, biomedical experimentation, reproductive rights and end-of-life decisions.
+This course is cross-listed as LAW 594.
 P-POI

-Biology (BIO) Reynolda Campus
+Biology (BIO)